VladAlbu97/Dual-Stack-network-CCNA/README.md

     • How: The ip helper-address 192.168.33.2 command was configured on every SVI (at HQ) and sub-interface (at the Branch) to forward client DHCP requests across the WAN to the central server.
 WAN Connectivity: Static Routing & Summarization
     • What: Static routes were used to connect the three sites.
-    • Why: For a fixed hub-and-spoke topology of this size, static routing provides simplicity, security, and precise control.
+    • Why: For a fixed Full-mash topology of this size, static routing provides simplicity, security, and precise control.
 It avoids the configuration overhead and security risks of a dynamic routing protocol.
     • Optimization: Route summarization (supernetting) was used.
 For example, the HQ router has a single static route (192.168.32.0/25) to reach the entire Regional Office, rather than three separate routes.
 This keeps routing tables small and makes packet forwarding highly efficient.
 7. Testing & Validation
 The network's functionality was confirmed through a rigorous testing plan: